liamlaverty/24-days-in-umbraco-docker/README.md

       uSync__Settings__DisableDashboard: 'true'
       uSync__Settings__SummaryDashboard: 'true'
 ```

+When you clear down and launch the site, you should now see a Clean Starter Kit website including content about Whales.

 ## Quickly test if your app runs on dotnet v8.0

 One advantage of containerisation is that it allows you to very quickly see issues you'll have if you're moving frameworks, or underlying technologies in your stack. dotnet-v8 was released recently, and we can check if the app runs by following these simple steps: